-After travelling to this gorgeous island, perched amidst coral reef and cerulean seas in the middle of the Indian Ocean, I am baffled.
+This gorgeous island, perched amidst coral reef and cerulean seas in the middle of the Indian Ocean, leaves me totally baffled.

 Why?
 Because Mauritius should be the place that everyone is talking about, that everyone has earmarked for their next luxury escape.
 Ultimately, Mauritius is a place that should be on everyone’s bucket list… but somehow, I don’t think it is.

 I recently travelled to this jewel of an island, staying at the gorgeous Outrigger Mauritius Beach Resort for five days.

 What a five days it was.
 Do you ever get to the end of a trip and they practically have to drag you kicking and screaming onto the plane because you are totally not ready to leave?

 I’m not even ashamed to say that was me at the end of this trip.

 It was spectacular.
 From the plush environs of the resort to the cool day trips to the surrounding areas, here’s why an escape to the Outrigger Mauritius Beach Resort should be at the top of your list.

 Outrigger Mauritius: A Luxury Stay in South Mauritius

 Imagine waking up every morning, cosseted in the most comfortable bed imaginable, with views of the azure Indian Ocean mere steps away from your room.